top of page

 Mission Statement

-The Church of Norse Traditions' mission is to educate, train, and provide resources for the promotion and practice of Northern European Heathenry, also known as Asatru.
+The Church of Norse Traditions’ mission is to foster the worship, spiritual practice, and Troth of the Northern European Heathen religion as a polytheistic faith, supported by education, training, resource provision, charitable work, community outreach, and contributions to other 501(c)(3) organizations with similar religious goals.
 This polytheistic religion encompasses various traditions, including Theodism, Irminism, Odinism, Urglaawe, and Anglo-Saxon Heathenry.
-As an inclusive organization, The Church of Norse Traditions serves as a gathering place for all Asatruar to meet, worship, and learn from one another.
+As an inclusive organization, The Church of Norse Traditions serves as a gathering place for all Heathens to meet, worship, and learn from one another.
 We emphasize a personal loyalty, or Troth, to the Gods and Goddesses of Northern Europe, our specific and tribal ancestors, and the landvaettir, the spirits of the earth.
+In pursuit of our religious mission, we refrain from participating in political campaigns or substantial lobbying, focusing instead on spiritual and moral guidance rooted in Heathen traditions.

 Members of The Church of Norse Traditions follow the moral principles upheld by our noble ancestors, such as Boldness, Truth, Honor, Courage, Self-Rule, Hospitality, Industry, Self-Reliance, Steadfastness, Equality, Strength, Wisdom, Generosity, and Family Responsibility.

-The Church of Norse Traditions is committed to providing high-quality resources, conducting up-to-date research in Northern European Heathenry, and offering training programs for future scholars and clergy.
-Our outreach program educates people to be stewards of their local environments, both within the United States and globally.
+The Church of Norse Traditions is committed to providing high-quality resources, conducting research to deepen the understanding and practice of Northern European Heathenry, and offering training programs to prepare clergy and scholars for religious service and study.
+Our outreach program, guided by our reverence for the landvaettir (spirits of the earth), educates people to be stewards of their local environments, both within the United States and globally, as an expression of our religious duty.
 In all its endeavors, The Church of Norse Traditions strives to embody the spirit of reciprocity and ethics as guided by our religious and cultural traditions.
+All resources and efforts of the Church are dedicated solely to its religious, charitable, and educational purposes, with no benefit accruing to private individuals beyond reasonable compensation for services rendered.

 Position Statement